 FFR was one of the ACOS Alliance’s founding organizations and was instrumental in inspiring and shaping it in 2014.
 The first draft of the ACOS Alliance’s Freelance Journalist Safety Principles was provided by FFR which in turn had its roots in Frontline News Television’s code of conduct.

 In 2016, FFR launched a Minimum Standard for Hostile Environment Training for Freelancers as an initiative to promote standardization within the news industry as a means to reduce the excessive cost to freelancers of this essential training.
 Today, The Frontline Club is delivering free theater-specific hostile environment and medical training to freelancers and Ukrainian journalists in Lviv to promote FFR.

 The Frontline Club issues press cards to qualifying FFR registrants.

 Safety and professional practice

 Board of representatives elected by the members.

-The FFR conducts surveys with it’s members to find out the state of freelancing.
-A new survey is to be launched in 2022.
+The FFR conducts surveys with its members to find out the state of freelancing.
+New survey is in for 2022.